 Seeds of the Desert tells the stories of Mongolian nomadic Christian families - how they came to faith in Christ, how they relate to God, and what their callings are.

 Messages to Eternity juxtaposes the highly connected and technologically advanced South Korean culture with an increasingly disconnected people.

 A Global Lens: The Good Life Around the World

 Student Photo Exhibit and Appetizer Reception - November 17, 2016.
-Co-sponsored by Core Studies, GEL, CUE, CFM, HNGR, Global Engagement Committee of SG
+Co-sponsored by Core Studies, GPS, CUE, CFM, HNGR, Global Engagement Committee of SG

 The Global Lens exhibit featured select photos from many of the international and experiential learning programs of Wheaton College as we wrestle with the question “What is the good life?” here and around the world.
 Dialogue with the artists about the photos and programs during which they were taken was encouraged.

 The opening of the exhibition and reception took place in the Center for Global and Experiential Learning, first floor of Wyngarden Hall on Thursday, November 17, 2016.
 Prizes were awarded to the top three photos..
 A Global Lens: The Good Life around the World was accessible to the public during business hours through the 2016-17 academic year.

 Film Viewing of Martin Scorsese's Silence and Panel Discussion - March 14, 2017.
 Co-sponsored by Core Studies, English, CACE